sbakiu/immoscout-bot/README.md

 - [Telegram](https://www.telegram.org/) - Cross-platform messaging application for instant notifications.
 Used to receive push notifications.

 Suggested, but not required:
-- [Freshping](https://www.freshworks.com/website-monitoring/) - Website monitoring service.
+- [UptimeRobot](https://uptimerobot.com) - Website monitoring service.
 Use this to keep an eye if the service fails, moreover it serves as an easy scheduling service.

 ## Set up

-If you are registered in Heroku, Telegram (and Freshping), you can start setting up the application and try to deploy it.
+If you are registered in Heroku, Telegram (and UptimeRobot), you can start setting up the application and try to deploy it.

 ### Install Heroku CLI